lnkhamalah/medical-transportation-system-design/05-System-Architecture/04-network-topology.md

 ### Components

-- AWS Lambda functions attached to VPC
+- Primary AWS Lambda functions (business logic)
+- Notification Lambda
+- Amazon SQS (notification queue)
+- Amazon RDS Proxy
+- VPC Interface Endpoints (SNS, SES, SQS)

 ### Purpose

-Lambda functions execute business logic and are the only components allowed to communicate with the database.
+Primary Lambda functions execute business logic and are the only components allowed to communicate with the database through Amazon RDS Proxy.

+Notification Lambda consumes events from Amazon SQS and dispatches outbound notifications via SNS and SES using VPC Interface Endpoints.

+No component in the application subnet exposes a public endpoint.

 These functions are not publicly accessible directly.
 They are invoked only through API Gateway.